lbocken/public/wikim/README.md

-A R package to measure Wikipedia
+wikim : A R package to measure Wikipedia